 There are three ways you can submit your ballot:

-1. Mailing it to City Hall at 750 Lakeside Drive SE
+1. Mailing it to the Community Center at 750 Lakeside Drive SE

-2. Depositing it in our safe and monitored drop box at City Hall
+2. Depositing it in our safe and monitored drop box at the Community Center

-3. Visiting City Hall during business hours, Monday through Friday from 8 a.m. to 5 p.m., and handing it to one of our desk workers
+3. Visiting the Community Center during business hours, Monday through Friday from 8 a.m. to 5 p.m., and handing it to one of our desk workers

 Residents can call 616.949.2110 for assistance in dropping off their ballot during business hours.
 Read our news article on Submitting Your Absentee Ballot for more details.